-According to Ivan Šramko, the head of the Slovak non-governmental organization “Council for Budget Responsibility” (carrying out a budgetary policy analysis, commissioned by the government, Rada pre rozpotovú zodpovednosť, RRZ), if the quarantine measures introduced in connection with the COVID-19 epidemic, will last within 1 month – the losses of the Slovak economy will amount to at least 1.3% as a result of 2020; the losses will reach 5% in case of limitation of economic activity within 2 months and more than 10% if limitations last within 3 months.
+According to Ivan Šramko, the head of the Slovak non-governmental organization “Council for Budget Responsibility” (carrying out a budgetary policy analysis, Rada pre rozpotovú zodpovednosť, RRZ), if the quarantine measures introduced in connection with the COVID-19 epidemic, will last within 1 month – the losses of the Slovak economy will amount to at least 1.3% as a result of 2020; the losses will reach 5% in case of limitation of economic activity within 2 months and more than 10% if limitations last within 3 months.

 It should be noted that, according to our experts, reducing the national GDP by 20% during the year will actually mean the destruction of the country’s economy.